Dr Helene Tyrrell

 - ‘Foreign Jurisprudence in UK Human Rights Cases: Behind the Scenes’, Queen Mary, Postgraduate Legal Research Conference 2012 (London, May 2012)

-- Tyrrell H. UK Human Rights Law and the Influence of Foreign Jurisprudence.
+- Tyrrell H. Human Rights in the UK and the Influence of Foreign Jurisprudence.
 Hart Publishing, 2018.
 In Press.

 - Horne A, Tyrrell H. Sovereignty, Privilege and the European Convention on Human Rights.
 In: Horne, A; Le Sueur, A, ed.
 Parliament: Legislation and Accountability.
 Oxford, UK: Hart Publishing, 2016.